Ashatz/idrtools_v0/README.md

 install the GitHub application for windows.
 This will allow you to easily access the idrtools_v0 repository and clone it to your desktop in the "GitHub" directory within your documents folder.
 From there, opent the 'idrtools_v0' directory and copy the "idrtools" directory into the "C:\Python27\Lib\site-packages" directory.
 This will allow you to import idrtools directly from the Python Shell.

-From there, you are ready to experiment with this package.
+Finally, to begin working with the package, open your Idrisi software and navigate to Idrisi Explorer.
+Right click anywhere within the menu and select the "Change Project Folder" option.
+From there, navigate the pull-down menu to the directory titled "Projects" within the idrtools package directory and set that as your project folder.
+Once this is complete,you are ready to experiment with this package.
 Please report any bugs or concerns via GitHub, and I or any member of the development team will be eager to address the issue.

 Thank you very much, and I hope that you find your time using idrtools both convenient and enjoyable.